OAI/OpenAPI-Specification/proposals/001_Alternative Schema Proposal.md

 ###  Extend the Schema Object

-The OpenAPI Schema Object is extended by the addition of the x-oas-draft-alternativeSchema field.
+The OpenAPI Schema Object is extended by the addition of the x-oai-draft-alternativeSchema field.
 The proposed changes to the OpenAPI specification are provided in [schema_object.md](https://github.com/OAI/OpenAPI-Specification/tree/master/proposals/Alternative%20Schema/schema_object.md)

 ###  Add the Alternative Schema Object